xTunner/frontend/resources/assets/docs/ios.md

 You can build a signed app and deploy to various destinations using the customization options mentioned [above](#customizing-your-build).
 For an example of a deployment to [HockeyApp](http://hockeyapp.net/features/), see [this gist](https://gist.github.com/bellkev/cb067710d6d0adf7c678).
 (todo: make public or put somewhere else).
-Note that environment variables set in **Project Settings > Environment Variables** are encrypted and secure and can be used to store credentials related to signing and deployment.
+Note that [environment variables](/docs/environment-variables#custom) set in the UI encrypted and secure and can be used to store credentials related to signing and deployment.

 ##A note on code-generating tools
 Many iOS app developers use tools that generate substantial amounts of code.
 In such cases CircleCI's inference may not correctly detect the Xcode workspace, project, or scheme.
-Instead, you can specify these through [environment variables](#environment-variables).
+Instead, you can specify these through [environment variables](/docs/environment-variables#custom).

 ##Constraints on OSX-based builds